ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/2_basics.md

 1. Stop the program with the ![Stop](./b_uv4_stop.png) **Stop** icon.
 The program will probably stop in the `Delay` function.
 2. Click on the **Call Stack + Locals** window in the bottom right corner of μVision.
-3. Inspect the various entries in the Call Stack + Locals window as shown below right in this very simple example.
+3. Inspect the various entries in the Call Stack + Locals window as shown below in this simple example.
 Local variables are displayed only when they are in scope:
    ![Call Stack + Locals Window](./callStackLocals.png)
 1. Set a breakpoint in the `while (1)` loop at line 50 on the `g_ledSet = 1;`.
 5. ![Run](./b_uv4_run.png) **Run (F5)** the application.